How to Choose the Best Bowel Incontinence Products

 Usage and Needs

 Another factor to consider when choosing an incontinence product is what your needs are and how the product will be used.
 For the most part, many product styles suit the various lifestyle needs.
 However, it’s important to know that disposable swim diapers are available if you need fecal containment while swimming!
 Swimmates® are disposable swimwear that are worn under a bathing suit.
 They are designed for minimal swelling and do not break apart when wet like other disposable products.
 Swimmates disposable swimwear are only for bowel containment, so children and adults with bowel incontinence can enjoy water therapy or time swimming in the water.
+Learn more about Swimmates waterproof diapers for swimming.

 Tip: For those who just need bowel containment, we’ve heard from some wearers with bowel incontinence that they wear Swimmates for protection even when not swimming or planning for water activities.